Top 10 Tips for Expats Leaving Korea

 Leaving Korea Tip #9: Ship your Stuff, the Cheap Way

 Shipping stuff in post office boxes is annoying.
 Shipping stuff door to door with shipping companies is ridiculously expensive.
 Instead, find yourself an agent and ship your stuff port to port.
-You’ll have to pick it up in Vancouver or whatever, but it’s strangely cheap.
+You’ll have to pick it up in Vancouver or whatever port it’s closest to, but it’s strangely cheap.
 I paid about $250 to ship 6 large boxes of stuff including a bicycle and inflatable stand-up-paddleboard.

 Leaving Korea Tip #10: Money Buys Less Stress